 This Assembly brings together young musicians in a truly inclusive practice where music is the common language that unites and connects young people with different skills in regular basic education thus has created an orchestral cast a vision artistic and social inclusion level.
 Peruvian Cajon percussion ensemble

 It is composed solely of young people trained in the Formative, young Inclusive program with different skills, seeking to create a space in which to develop the knowledge learned independently, strengthening practice their musical skills cast.
-The percussion ensemble repertoire and interprets Peruvian Cajon Afro Peruano tradition traditional rhythms of the Peruvian coast taking the Peruvian Cajon as the main instrument.
-Percussion Ensemble and Peruvian Cajon is a representative system cast Orchestrating managing to reach a professional performance, according to the requirement of the casts and percussion ensembles orchestrating System.
+The percussion ensemble repertoire and interprets Peruvian Cajon Afro Peruano tradition traditional rhythms of the Peruvian cajon is a representative system cast Orchestrating managing to reach a professional performance, according to the requirement of the casts and percussion ensembles orchestrating System.

-Early musical stimulation and maximum performance
+Early musical stimulation and maximun performance